 Just like with any product that comes from Burgess, it offers seven times finer than mist.
 It’s guaranteed to hit hidden areas where insects and mosquitoes could be hiding.

 Its reservoir isn’t really impressive as it only stands at 40 oz. but I do appreciate how it comes with a trigger lock for user protection.
 From time to time, there are accidents like dispensing insecticide while working.
 By the way, this only works for outdoor residences.
+Check out more great electric mosquito foggers here.

 Here’s a no-brainer explanation, it’s known as a chemical sprayer that’s often used by people who want to exterminate mosquitoes in their area.
 The downside is that it doesn’t completely eliminate the problem - you can expect the little suckers back in a couple of hours.